ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

-### **1. Downloading Vanced MicroG, RVX Manager, & YT APK**
+### **1. Downloading RVX Manager, YT APK, & Vanced MicroG**

-**a)** If you do not have Vanced MicroG installed, download and install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/latest).
-Or you can use an updated forked version from [inotia00's GitHub](https://github.com/inotia00/VancedMicroG/releases/latest).

-**b)** Download and install the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).
+**a)** Download and install the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

-(If you get an error saying "App not installed as app isn't compatible with your device." or "App not installed.", it likely means that your device isn't supported by the RVX Manager.
+(If you get an error saying "App not installed as app isn't compatible with your device." it means that your device isn't supported by the RVX Manager.
 Refer to the [YT troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/yt-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation) for further instructions.)

-**c)** Download (but do **not** bother installing) a [`18.31.40` YouTube APK](https://www.apkmirror.com/apk/google-inc/youtube/youtube-18-31-40-release/youtube-18-31-40-android-apk-download/).
+**b)** Download (but do **not** bother installing) a [`18.31.40` YouTube APK](https://www.apkmirror.com/apk/google-inc/youtube/youtube-18-31-40-release/youtube-18-31-40-android-apk-download/).

+**c)** Download and install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/latest).
+This will connect the patched YT Music app to the Google servers.
+You can use an updated forked version from [inotia00's GitHub](https://github.com/inotia00/VancedMicroG/releases/latest) if desired.